deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_7_0.png "🔼 Figure 7: Optimizing Generation-Bound RLHF.
 We can leverage extra training GPU cycles to do multiple updates on the same generated mini-batch ('ppo epochs').
 Left: At 410m and 1B scales, more updates per batch increases the win-rate achieved at any given episode, making training more data efficient.
 Right: Across scales, more updates change the pareto frontier and cause models to achieve the same win-rate at a higher KL.")

-> 🔼 The chart shows the effect of multiple training updates per mini-batch on the win-rate and KL divergence in generation-bound asynchronous RLHF across different model scales.
+> 🔼 The chart shows the impact of multiple updates per batch on the win-rate and KL (perplexity) in generation-bound asynchronous RLHF across different model scales.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Optimizing Generation-Bound RLHF.
 We can leverage extra training GPU cycles to do multiple updates on the same generated mini-batch ('ppo epochs').
 Left: At 410m and 1B scales, more updates per batch increases the win-rate achieved at any given episode, making training more data efficient.
 Right: Across scales, more updates change the pareto frontier and cause models to achieve the same win-rate at a higher KL.